 Earlier in the day, we ran into a cluster of three Spotted Eagle Rays while snorkeling off the south end of the island and were a bit taken aback at first given their size (a few feet across) and long and menacing tail.

 We were later informed, however, that they aren’t really a threat to humans as long as you don’t accidentally step on one (or one doesn’t jump into your boat, which actually happens and almost happened to us).

 Spotted Eagle Rays are generally fearful of snorkelers and will keep their distance.

 Still, I couldn’t help but look around every now and then while snorkeling to make sure that one wasn’t passing too closely behind me.

 It’s funny how vulnerable you feel swimming or snorkeling with the knowledge of something that size in your general vicinity.
 I’ve done it plenty with diving, but felt a bit more protected with all the gear.

 The clarity of the water early on Sunday morning was mind-blowing off the main dock.

 We spotted needlefish, sergeant majors, and groupers right from the dock, and …

 … Spotted Eagle Rays!

-Believe it or not, the bottom is about 6 feet deep here.
+Believe it or not, the water depth is about six feet here (above).